DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 <cvalue name="ADAPTOR_TRIMMING_OPTIONS_1" value="${ADAPTOR_TRIMMING_OPTIONS_1_SwiftAccelNgs}"/>
 ```

 Note that here `IS_TAGMENTATION` is set to false, so no additionally ignore 9 bp during bisulphite calling.

+Finally note, that we currently use trimmomatic, which -- by itself -- cannot just trim 10 bp from the distal fragment end independent of quality scores.
+This means that for short fragments only the adapter is trimmed, but not, as suggested by the protocol producer, the additional 10 bp.

 ### WGBS-Tagmentation